 You may not want to hear it, but winter is just around the corner, and for much of the U.S. and Canada that means subzero temperatures, ice and snow are on the way.
 It also means that now is the time to start thinking about what you need to do to prepare your equipment for the harsher conditions ahead.
-So, what does that mean for your machines?
+So, whether you have a wheel loader, mini or large excavator, what does that mean for your machines?

 We sat down with Joe Duplessis, district sales manager for SANY, to get some insights and tips on how to make sure your SANY excavators are ready to get work done all winter long.

 JD: As you start thinking about preparing for cold-weather operations this fall, the best tip I can offer is to be sure you are using good quality fuel that, if stored, is kept in clean containers.
 Additives are another line of defense to stock up on.
 Fuel additives are a critical component in cold weather and prevent your fuel from gelling, which can quickly stop your operations and leave your excavator inoperative and stuck in the cold.

 Most, if not all, stations and end suppliers will switch to a winter blend in the cold, but it’s best to be prepared because if you can’t get your excavator started due to fuel issues, it’s a lot of work to get your fuel ungelled.
 A gelled excavator isn’t going anywhere, and you’re definitely not going to be able to get it inside to thaw.
 Keep the additive handy and make sure your fuel is ready to work when you are.

 JD: Consider just starting with routine maintenance.
 That’s something that should be done year-round anyway.
 For example, take time this fall while it’s still warm to drain the bottom of the fuel tank to remove any water that may have accumulated at the bottom of the tank.
 With freezing temperatures ahead, it’s critical to remove any water inside to prevent issues with ice and freezing.